 Things were very different in the late 1930s.
 Boys fresh out of high school—and sometimes still attending—were eager to start a career in the military.
 Gerald Langgood, a native of Buffalo, NY, was one of these young man who enlisted at a very young age.
 He was so young, in fact, that much of his time in the service was technically illegal.

-Gerald Langgood was the grandson of Gerhard Lang, who owned one of the largest breweries in New York State.
-But “brewmaster” wasn’t a job title that young Gerald found appealing, so when he was just 14 years old, he and several of his friends went to a nearby post office and enlisted in the Navy.
+Gerald Langgood was just 14 years old when he and several of his friends went to a nearby post office and enlisted in the Navy.
 He told the recruiter he was 17 and, with his maternal grandfather signing off, he was accepted.

 Within a year, Langgood was stationed in Hawaii, serving at Pearl Harbor—a tropical paradise.
 That tropical dream wouldn’t last for long, however, as tensions across the Pacific continued to rise.
 When the relationship between the United States and Japan reached a breaking point, Pearl Harbor became the target of a devastating attack.
 On December 7, 1941, the Imperial Japanese Navy launched a fleet of fighters and bombers.
 Langgood was only 15 years old when he experienced his first taste of war.